PCAC – Promoting and communciating about charities

 Reg.
 Charity No: 1053338

-The Friends of Michael Sobell Hospice support Michael Sobell Hospice in providing a centre of excellence for specialist palliative care services enhancing, without discrimination, the care of patients with life limiting illness and support for their families and carers.
+Michael Sobell Hospice has been providing specialist palliative care services for over 40 years; enhancing without discrimination, the care of patients with life limiting illness and support for their families and carers.

 Michael Sobell Hospice